michaelfranzl/clang-wasm-browser-starterpack/README.md

 ## Live examples

-A copy of this repository is hosted on my [GitHub Page](https://michaelfranzl.github.io/clang-wasm-browser-starterpack) where these exmples are live.
+A copy of this repository is hosted on my [GitHub Page](https://michaelfranzl.github.io/clang-wasm-browser-starterpack) where these examples are live.

 To run the examples locally, simply serve the example directory using a static file server, e.g. you could use the built-in web server of the Ruby or Python 3 runtime: